stlmc/stlmc/docs/reachability.md

 `two-step`.
 It supports Z3, Yices, and dReal subject to each solver's formula capabilities described in [Solver formula support](solver-formula-support.md).

+The `path-strategy` option is independent of `two-step`. `symbolic` keeps all mode and jump choices in the encoding, while `explicit` enumerates exact transition paths first.
+Either path strategy can use direct one-step solving or the two-step abstraction/refinement algorithm.

 ## Results and witnesses

 The final status is one of: